African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Food

-We pride ourselves on giving very good healthy meals to our clients and will provide three meals per day, except 5 dinners and 4 lunches in Knysna, Hermanus and Cape Town where we try out local restaurants.
+We pride ourselves on giving very good healthy meals to our clients and will provide three meals per day, except where shown in itinerary, when we try out local restaurants.

 Difficulty

-Anyone who is generally active and in good health should enjoy this trip.
-A combination of camping and basic accommodation makes for a comfortable tour.
+• Anyone who is generally active and in good health should enjoy this trip.
+The accommodation used is simple and clean, but full of character.
+This trip offers excellent value for money safari.

-Full itinerary with a couple of long driving days but also plenty of outdoors activity.
+• Full itinerary with a couple of long driving days but also plenty of outdoors activity.
+Most places we visit we spend 2 nights allowing time to explore the area.

 Things you should know

-You will need a valid passport and visas for entry into Swaziland and re-entering South Africa.
+• You will need a valid passport and visas for entry into Swaziland and re-entering South Africa.
+Contact us for detailed information regarding visa requirements.

-We recommend that you bring South African Rand for personal expenses on this trip.
-Travelers checks can be changed in most large towns.
+• We recommend that you bring South African Rand for personal expenses on this trip.
+Travellers cheques can be changed in most large towns.
 Major credit cards can also be used for optional activities and restaurant bills.
-Ask us for approximate costs of drinks and meals etc.

 Common questions about this trip